 - The office where you trained in an externship.
 If you’re already built a relationship with an office, they may be more inclined to hire you.
 Ask about any open dental assisting positions and whether you are eligible to apply.

-- Online job boards: CareerBuilder, ZipRecruiter, Indeed, etc. You can search jobs on these sites, as well as post your own profile to let potential employers know you’re looking for work.
-You can also set filters for your job preference, including number of hours, distance from home, etc.
+- Online job boards: CareerBuilder, ZipRecruiter, Indeed, etc. You can search for jobs on these sites, as well as post your own profile to let potential employers know you’re looking for work.
+You can also set filters for your job preference, including the number of hours, distance from home, etc.